ingerjm0/hifi-docs-review/04.script/09.transfer-hfc-tutorial/docs.md

     * The Spreadsheet ID is embedded in the URL of the Google Sheets page and is visible in the following screenshot (part of the URL is blocked out for privacy purposes).
         ![](googleSheetURL.png)
 5. Save the script, using whatever filename you wish.
-6. Click "Publish", then "Deploy as Web App..."
+6. Click 'Publish', then 'Deploy as Web App...'
 7. Follow Google's instructions to deploy your script as a web app.
-Ensure you set "Who has access to the app" to "Anyone, even anonymous".
+Ensure you set 'Who has access to the app' to 'Anyone, even anonymous'.
 When finished, copy the URL you're given at the end of the process and save it somewhere you'll remember for later.
 The web app URL will look something like `https://script.google.com/macros/s/ABCDEFGHIJKLMNOP_QRSTUVWXYZ1984373/exec`

 >>>>Make sure you keep the web app URL and the Google Sheet URL **private**, or your authorization data will be visible to anyone with access to the sheet.